Steamship: History

-Steamships were preceded by smaller vessels, called steamboats, conceived in the first half of the 18th century, with the first working steamboat and paddle steamer, the Pyroscaphe, from 1783.
+Steamships were preceded by smaller vessels, called steamboats, conceived in the first half of the 18th century by Denis Papin, with the first working steamboat and paddle steamer, the Pyroscaphe, from 1783.
 Once the technology of steam was mastered at this level, steam engines were mounted on larger, and eventually, ocean-going vessels.
 Becoming reliable, and propelled by screw rather than paddlewheels, the technology changed the design of ships for faster, more economic propulsion.

 Paddlewheels as the main motive source became standard on these early vessels.
 It was an effective means of propulsion under ideal conditions but otherwise had serious drawbacks.
 The paddle-wheel performed best when it operated at a certain depth, however when the depth of the ship changed from added weight it further submerged the paddle wheel causing a substantial decrease in performance.

 Within a few decades of the development of the river and canal steamboat, the first steamships began to cross the Atlantic Ocean.
 The first sea-going steamboat was Richard Wright's first steamboat Experiment, an ex-French lugger; she steamed from Leeds to Yarmouth in July 1813.